ayrshare/firebase-emulator-logging/README.md

 ## Setup

 1. Clone this repository.
 2. Run the Firebase emulator andsave the output to a file.
-For example: `npm run serve > save.txt`.
+For example: `firebase emulators:start > save.txt` or `npm run serve > save.txt`.
 3. Run the Enhanced Firebase Emulator Logging app with the file as input. `node index.js --file ./save.txt`

 Enjoy the logging!